chrisemoulton/factual-java-driver/README.md

 	factual.fetch(…);
 	factual.debug(false);

-Debug information will be printed to standard out, with request and response information, including headers.
+Debug information will be printed to standard out, with detailed request and response information, including headers.

 # Facet